csiro-easi/eocsi-hackathon-2022/README.md

 A `pre-commit` hook is provided in `/bin`.
 For each notebook committed:

-1. Create an HTML copy of the notebook into `html/`
+1. Create an HTML copy of the notebook into `html/`.
-1. Strip *outputs* from the notebook to limit the size of the repository
+1. Strip *outputs* from the notebook to limit the size of the repository.

 The `apply_hooks.sh` script creates a symlink to `bin/pre-commit`.